mike-lischke/java2typescript/readme.md

 As a consequence of that it's very important to select the right JS/TS container replacement for a Java container.
 The SDK shims contain implementations for HashMap and HashSet, which follow the object equality semantic, and IdentityHashMap (using reference equality).

+> Note: `HashMap.keySet` and `HashMap.values` return copies of the keys and values, respectively.
+This differs from the behavior in Java, where these methods return updatable "views".

 # Nested Classes and Interfaces

 Nested classes and types are converted to local classes in Typescript by using either a class expression (for static nested classes) or class factory methods (for non-static nested classes).
 This concept allows non-static inner classes to access all members of the outer class (including private ones) and supports inheritance between local classes (and external use anyhow).